 It is a well-known fact that restaurant waiters and servers can make a stark difference in sales, and the no-brainer is upselling.
 Often customers seek the waiter’s advice while ordering.
 Upselling becomes more crucial during the Happy Hours as customers tend to choose a Combo Offer and place their order.
 Train your waiters to offer an upgrade on the Combos for an additional charge, or suggest high-profit items on the menu.
 Waiters upsell best when there is an incentive program; devise an incentive program to keep your staff motivated.
 Find out ho

 5. Market it Well

 Any campaign that you run needs to be marketed well.
 Apart from the regular display cards and signs, now you can run smart Marketing Campaigns with the help of your CRM.
 Segment your customer base on the basis of their ordering history and behavior.
 If a customer has been known to order drinks in the past, it is likely that they will appreciate discounted drinks.
 You can send promotional SMS and emails to such customers to ensure the maximum response rate and include these in your Happy Hour Strategies.

 The only way to measure the success of any campaign is to look at the numbers.
 The best way to measure this is to track the Profit Margin per item.
 Count the total number of each item sold during the Happy Hour, and multiply the number of orders by the Profit Margin per sale.
 Also, look at the total numbers sold.
 Could you have increased the sale by promoting the program more?

-Happy Hours are a great way to experiment with new items, understand the customer behavior along with boosting the revenues.
+Happy Hour Strategies are a great way to experiment with new items, understand the customer behavior along with boosting the revenues.
 Try it out in your bar and let us know how it went for you!